Franchisors are “Lovin’ It”

 Salazar provides guidance on the level of involvement a franchisor with franchised businesses operating in California can have in its franchisees’ operations without creating exposure under California’s wage and hour laws.
 Franchisors should review their level of involvement in their franchisees’ operations, as well as the policies franchisees are required to follow, as the Court raised, but did not answer, the question of whether the franchisor could be liable to the franchisee for giving “bad tools or bad advice.”

-Nicholas Kanter, Katherine L. Wallman, and Chrystal Ferber are attorneys in our Business Litigation, Franchise and Employment Practice Groups.
+Nicholas Kanter and Katherine L. Wallman are attorneys in our Business Litigation, Franchise and Employment Practice Groups.